nosoop/SM-MuteAccount/README.md

 # Mute Player By Account

-Allows players to be muted by Steam account, kind of like `banid` or `sm_addban`.
+Allows players to be muted by Steam account; basically the mute equivalent of `sm_addban`.
 Simple database, too.

 ## Installation